cirosantilli/linux-cheat/kernel/README.md

     cat /proc/version

-## sysctl

-View and modify kernel parameters at runtime:

-    sudo sysctl –a

 ## Coding conventions

 -   Tabs instead of spaces.
 Configure editors to view tabs as 8 spaces.
 In `vim` you could source: